Open-Earth-Foundation/mec-poc/README.md

 2. Create credit type

-- Ask for approval from Ryan Christoffersen or request approval using terminal command: regen tx gov submit-proposal credit-type-proposal [path_to_file.json] [flags]
+- Ask for approval from Ryan Christoffersen OR request approval using terminal command: regen tx gov submit-proposal credit-type-proposal [path_to_file.json] [flags]

 - For information on how to submit a credit type proposal: https://docs.regen.network/commands/regen_tx_gov_submit-proposal_credit-type-proposal.html